West Virginia

 Early Voting

 Early voting in West Virginia begins 13 days before Election Day and ends 3 days before Election Day.
-For the May 14, 2024 Primary, early voting begins May 1, 2024 and ends May 11, 2024.
 Early voting takes place at the county courthouse, judicial annex, or designated voting location.
 Voting takes place during the location’s normal business hours, Monday through Friday.
 Voters should call their county clerk to confirm early voting hours.
-Early voting is also held the last two Saturdays before Election Day.
+Early voting is also held the last two Saturdays before Election Day between 9am and 5pm.

 Absentee Ballot Rules and Deadlines:

-• Voters who meet the eligibility requirements may apply for absentee ballots beginning January 1st for the primary election and the 84th day before the general election.
+- Voters who meet the eligibility requirements may apply for absentee ballots beginning on the January 1st of an election year or the 84th day before election day, whichever is earlier.
 When requesting an absentee ballot, the voter must provide the following voter and absentee ballot request information:

-• The reason why the voter is applying for a paper ballot;
+- The reason why the voter is applying for an absentee ballot;

 How to Request an Absentee Ballot: The voter may download an Absentee Ballot Application to request an absentee ballot and mail, fax, email or return it by hand to their county clerk.
 The voter may also call their County Clerk to have an Absentee Ballot Application mailed to them.

-• By Phone – Call your county clerk.
+- By Phone – Call the county clerk.

-• By Mail – Print and fill out the application form and mail to your county clerk.
+- By Mail – Print and fill out the application form and mail to the county clerk.

-• By Email – Print and fill out the application form and email to the county clerk at elections@wvsos.gov.
+- By Email – Print and fill out the application form and email to the county clerk.
 Put “Absentee Ballot Request” in the subject line.

-• In Person – Request an absentee ballot in person at your county clerk’s office.
+- In Person – Request an absentee ballot in person at the county clerk’s office.

 How to Receive the Absentee Ballot: